Louise Michel battalions

-The Louise Michel Battalion were two unconnected battalions of French-speaking volunteers from France and Belgium in the International Brigades of the Spanish Civil War.
-They were named after Louise Michel, a heroine of the Paris Commune of 1871 known as the "Red virgin of Montmartre".
+Two unconnected battalions of French-speaking volunteers from France and Belgium in the International Brigades were referred to as the Louise Michel Battalion (Bataillon Louise Michel) during the Spanish Civil War.
+Both were named after Louise Michel, a militant involved in the Paris Commune of 1871 known as the "Red virgin of Montmartre".
 Both battalions mustered in November and December 1936.